OrchardCMS/OrchardCore/README.md

 ### SQL Server for Linux on Docker container

 - You can use SQL Server for Linux with Docker Linux container.
-- To lanuch a SQL Server instance,
+- To launch a SQL Server instance,
     - Create `sa_password.secret` file at root level of the project
     - Put your SA password in the file and make sure it uses LF line feed.
     - Run `docker compose up`
     - Connect to the database server with `localhost, 1433`, SQL Server Authentication as `SA` and your SA password.
     - Create a new empty database and use it for setting up OrchardCore website.
     - To remove the server instance and its volumes, run `docker-compose down --volumes`